News Explorer

 • Choose menu View > Theme.

-• Select one of the four themes represented by the sub-menu items.
+• Select one of the five themes represented by the sub-menu items.

-• The Standard and System themes support Dark Mode in macOS 10.14 and newer.
+• The System themes support Dark Mode in macOS 10.14 and newer.

 iOS